bit101/glsteps/README.md

     -   Create a window
     -   Loop until the window is killed
 - [Step 2](step02/step02.go) I add a bit more safety code here.
-    - Locki the OS thread, as is best practice in `go-gl`, before doing anything
+    - Lock the OS thread, as is best practice in `go-gl`, before doing anything
     - Terminate `glfw` when the app is done
 - [Step 3](step03/step03.go) Orginazation and window stuff.
     - Move a few of the steps into their own functions
     - Add quite a bit more to the code that creates the window